We translate our client’s ideas into beautiful design,

 that signifies the most important moments in their life.

-Holding common values in our approach towe strive to be:
+Holding common values in our approach to fine jewelry making,

 Everyone at Green Lake is an artist at heart.
 We’re not just doing a job; this is a passion.
 That passion equates to technical excellence in all areas of fine jewelry making.